-Pledged revenues
+Pledged revenue

-The Series 2019A Bonds are secured by and payable from the pledged revenue consisting of monies derived by the District from the following sources, net of any collection costs: (i) property taxes; (ii) specific ownership taxes; (iii) capital fees; and (iv) any other legally available monies which the District determines to be treated as pledged revenue.
+The Series 2019A Bonds are secured by and payable from the pledged revenue consisting of monies derived by the District from the following sources, net of any collection costs: (i) property taxes; (ii) specific ownership taxes; (iii) capital fees (inclusive of development fees described in Note 7); and (iv) any other legally available monies which the District determines to be treated as pledged revenue.
 The 2019A Bonds are also secured by amounts held by the trustee in the reserve fund.